 Why this is important: Sales are won with relationships.
 And the foundation of every great sales team is an organized system for tracking, engaging with, and following up with leads.

-What you’re missing without it: It’s impossible to run an efficient sales team if you’re spending all your time searching through unorganized customer notes, chasing down contact info, and unaware of the state of your sales pipeline.
+What you're missing without it: It’s impossible to run an efficient sales team if you’re spending all your time searching through unorganized customer notes, chasing down contact info, or wondering about the state of your sales pipeline.

 Your customers don’t care that you’re juggling 78 new conversations, 24 product demos, and 131 responses to a cold email campaign every single day.
-In order to maximize the ROTI (return on time invested) with each prospect, you need a smooth process and workflow for tracking them from lead to opportunity to customer.
+In order to maximize the return on time invested with each prospect, you need a smooth process and workflow for tracking them from lead to opportunity to customer.

 Sales management software gives you a full view of your relationship with each lead so you can treat them like they’re the only person in the world.
 Keep all your sales activities in one place so you don’t miss a call, email, text, or task.
 Track every individual touchpoint to see when you should follow-up or change your sales strategy.
 Or organize leads in your pipeline by value and the likelihood they’ll close to make sure your efforts are bringing in the biggest return.

 Why this is important: Once a prospect is in your funnel, they’re yours to lose.
 Don’t waste all the time you put into finding and qualifying them simply because you didn’t have the right tools in place.